You are here

 Theatres & Films

 Don’t tell locals here that they can’t have something.
 When Nelson’s Civic Theatre threatened to close, volunteers rallied together and reopened it as a community-funded theatre.
-It is now thriving alongside the popular Capitol Theatre and Oxygen Art Centre.
-Our towns also boast venues o ering live music, theatre and performances to rival much larger centres.
+It is now thriving alongside the popular Capitol Theatre and Oxygen Art Centre in Nelson, as well as the Langham Cultural Centre in Kaslo.
+Our cities also boast venues featuring live music, theatre and performances to rival much larger centres.

 All this, set in no less than magical surroundings.
 Natural hot springs, most notably First Nations owned Ainsworth Hot Springs, Selkirk and Purcell mountain ranges, many park and recreational areas brought together by our Kootenay Lake welcome you to explore our area: cultured, by nature.